ReuAzel181/NoteX/README.md

 Email: **reyuasel@gmail.com**

-Thank you for checking out the Iconifier project!
+Thank you for checking out the NoteX project!